SSAJJALA/CreditDebitRequest/TimeLog.md

 09/09/2016  Fixed the date/age issue in Exercise for wk1    1
 09/10/2016  Worked on the exercise for wk2                  2
 09/11/2016  Went thru the reading                           2
-09/12/2016  Prepared the wireframes for CDR project         2
+09/12/2016  Prepared the wireframes for CDMR project        2 09/15/2016  Completed the database design                   2 09/16/2016  Worked on Wk3 exercise, JSPs and DAOs           3
+09/17/2016  Worked on building the JSPs                     2